28msec/zorba/README.txt

 'qname.{h,cpp} got moved from 'types' to 'values' under a new name: 'qname_value.{h,cpp}'.

-zorba/xquery/native_impl/tree.{h,cpp} has the focus of a lot of activity.
+zorba/xquery/native_impl/tree.{h,cpp} has been the focus of a lot of activity.
 This module will very likely move to a separate location, either 'runtime', or it's own subdirectory 'xqom' (XQuery Object Model).